 “Police and military can’t afford to spend this much money on a product that does not last for a reasonable amount of time.”

-Yes, you do not win a lot with these boots in terms of timespan vs price.
+Yes, you do not win much with these in terms of time-span vs. price.

-Yet we recommend these if it is ok to get top notch comfort and energy return on steps for a comparatively lower period of time.
-It seems that UA did not bother to focus on extended .
-Partly because using heavy, hard and tough material would cut comfort down in a number of ways.
+Yet we recommend these if it is ok to get top-notch comfort and energy return on steps for a comparatively lower period.
+It seems that UA did not bother to focus on extended.
+Partly because using heavy, hard and tough material would cut comfort down in some ways.

-Under Armour did concentrate their power on tho things and the first one is comfort (Second?
+Under Armour concentrated their power on two things and the first one is comfort (Second?
 Style).
-UA Valsetz tac boots ensure comfort in a number of unique ways:
+UA Valsetz TAC boots ensure comfort in a number of unique ways:

 - These are soft all around.

 - Return energy and make it easy to run or walk with less effort.

 - Surprisingly lightweight so that we do not feel a truckload of burden on our feet; cutting extra features like toe for feather-feelings.

 - The upper parts of the heel and collar look unique if you’ve noticed.
 That provides a firm grip to the back of your feet.
 That part acts like an `added skin.’